Constructing high-fidelity halo merger trees in AbacusSummit: Acknowledgements

 \section{Acknowledgements}

+We thank the referee for providing a number of useful comments and suggestions that have strengthened quality of this work.
 We are grateful to Alex Smith for testing an early version of the halo catalogue cleaning method, and for identifying areas of improvement.
 This work has been supported by NSF AST-1313285, DOE-SC0013718, and NASA ROSES grant 12-EUCLID12-0004.
-SB is supported by the UK Research and Innovation (UKRI) Future Leaders Fellowship (grant number MR/V023381/1).
+SB is supported by the UK Research and Innovation (UKRI) Future Leaders Fellowship [grant number MR/V0233].
 DJE is supported in part as a Simons Foundation investigator.
 NAM was supported in part as a NSF Graduate Research Fellow.
 LHG is supported by the Center for Computational Astrophysics at the Flatiron Institute, which is supported by the Simons Foundation.

 This research used resources of the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC05-00OR22725.
 Computation of the merger trees used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility located at Lawrence Berkeley National Laboratory, operated under Contract No. DE-AC02-05CH11231.
 The \summit{} simulations have been supported by OLCF projects AST135 and AST145, the latter through the Department of Energy ALCC program.